ceedubbs/Sage-DAO-Research/Proposal Phase Notes/Notes-Corporate Governance in a Crypto World.md

 - Agency cost = monitoring costs + bonding costs + residual loss
 - Jenson (1993) Argued that 4 forces controls the alignment of principal and agent in firms: Capital markets, political and regulatory systems, product and factor markets, and international control systems.
+-
+- (Fama and Jenson 1983b) Decision management = proposal initiation -> implementation.
+Decision control = proposal approval -> monitoring
+	- Management -> decision management
+	- Board -> decision control

+From Fama and Jensen (1983b):

+>An organization is the nexus of contracts, written and unwritten, among owners of factors of production and customers.
+These contracts or internal ‘’rules of the game” specify the rights of each agent in the organization, performance criteria on which agents are evaluated, and the payoff functions they face. … The central contracts in any organization specify (1) the nature of residual claims and (2) the allocation of the steps of the decision process among agents.

+Notes: DAOs too is a nexus of contracts-smart contracts, but inevitably incomplete

+==**Maladaptation:** Mismatch in contracting when real-world circumstances change, which would necessitate re-negotiation. ==

+==**Hold-up Problems:** Exploitation/opportunism that happens during the renegotiation of contracts==

+- Smart Contracts and mitigate opportunism, but doesn't prevent maladaptation and hold-up problems
+	- Governance mechanisms need to be in place to address these incompletenesses

+- Who gets to "monitor the nexus of smart contracts" to amend software bugs and attacks?

+-